mariacmrosa/convertToCentimeters/README.md

-# Height to Centimeters Converter
+# Height Converter (Feet and Inches to Centimeters)

-This Java project demonstrates how to convert a height given in inches to centimeters.
+This Java project demonstrates how to convert a height given in feet and inches to centimeters using method overloading.

 ## Description

-The program defines two methods:
+The program defines two overloaded methods:

-*   `convertToCentimeters(int height)`: This method takes a height in inches as an integer (`int`) and returns the equivalent height in centimeters as a floating-point number (`double`).
+*   `convertToCentimeters(int heightInInches)`: This method takes a height in inches as an integer (`int`) and returns the equivalent height in centimeters as a double (`double`).
 The conversion is done by multiplying the height in inches by 2.54 (1 inch = 2.54 centimeters).

+*   `convertToCentimeters(int heightInFeet, int remainingHeightInInches)`: This overloaded method takes a height in feet and the remaining height in inches as integers (`int`).
+It first converts the height in feet to inches, adds the remaining inches, and then calls the first `convertToCentimeters` method (the one that takes only inches) to perform the final conversion to centimeters.
+This demonstrates method overloading by having two methods with the same name but different parameters.

 *   `main(String[] args)`: This is the main method of the program.
-It declares a variable `heightInInches` that stores the height in inches.
-Then, it calls the `convertToCentimeters` method passing `heightInInches` as an argument and stores the result (the height in centimeters) in the variable `heightInCentimeters`.
-Finally, it prints to the console the original height in inches and the converted height in centimeters.
+It uses a `Scanner` to get user input for the height in feet and the remaining height in inches.
+It then calls the overloaded `convertToCentimeters` method (the one that takes feet and inches) to perform the conversion.
+Finally, it prints the converted height in centimeters to the console.

 ## How to use